It’s a common concern: your WordPress website needs updating, but there’s a small risk of the whole thing breaking.

 If someone maliciously gains access to your website, they can cause all sorts of havoc: from filling your website with spam, to wiping all your files and to locking you out completely.

-Developers are constantly on the lookout for security problems, and are quick to update software after discovering holes hackers could exploit.
+Developers are constantly on the lookout for security problems and are quick to update the software after discovering holes hackers could exploit.

 Ironing out bugs

 While slightly lower in priority than the overall security of your website, updating your website will iron out small software errors or faults (aka bugs).
 Often you won’t even notice these bugs – other times you will.

 With each new version of WordPress (or updated versions of any plugins you’ve installed) developers take the opportunity to implement as many bug fixes as possible.

 Benefiting from new features

 Thousands of people around the world work on WordPress, implementing exciting new features with every update.
 Because of this collaborative effort, WordPress has evolved hugely over the years.

 Regularly updating your website means you can take advantage of all these new features as they become available – for free.

 Hopefully, we can all see it’s crucial to update our websites.
 But when every website is so different with thousands of themes and plugins available, how do we know if new updates will be compatible?

 Often plugin developers will ensure their updates are compatible with a number of different versions of WordPress.
 But even if the developer has done everything in their power to check compatibility, it’s still possible a website could break after installing or updating a plugin.